sajanjktech/graph_assignment/README.md

-├── adder.py         # Handles sum logic and appending if sum is odd ├── multiplier.py    # Handles product logic and appending if product is odd ├── divider.py       # Handles division with zero-check ├── main.py          # Main script to run the entire process ├── .gitignore       # Ignores venv/ and __pycache__/
-├── README.md        # This file
+├── adder.py         # Handles sum logic and appending if sum is odd ├── multiplier.py    # Handles product logic and appending if product is odd ├── divider.py       # Handles division with zero-check ├── average.py       # Example: Computes average of list (optional step) ├── main.py          # Main script to run the entire process via pipeline ├── .gitignore       # Ignores venv/ and __pycache__/ ├── README.md        # This file
 └── venv/            # Virtual environment (excluded from Git)